 Rochester-led, short-term programs provide global experiences for a diverse group of students.
 These programs often serve students who might otherwise not have an opportunity to go abroad, and can provide an opportunity to earn credit.

-All international study, work, and travel arranged by Rochester faculty or staff that involves undergraduate students must receive approval from the Center for Education Abroad prior to operation.
-Such activities can range from a traditional study abroad program involving a group of students going abroad with a professor, to independent research or internships conducted abroad by one or more undergraduate students arranged by a Rochester professor.
+All international study, work, and travel arranged by Rochester faculty or staff that involves students must receive approval from the Center for Education Abroad prior to operation.
+Such activities can range from a traditional study abroad program involving a group of students going abroad with a professor, to independent research or internships conducted abroad by one or more students arranged by a Rochester professor.

 All programs must support college, departmental, and institutional goals.
 In addition, safety and security are primary concerns.

 As you begin to plan your program abroad, consider the following:

 - What specific departmental and/or school needs will your program fill?

-- Who is your target audience (Rochester students, non-Rochester students, others?)
+- Who is your target audience (Rochester students, non-Rochester students, both others?)

 - Have you considered whether a customizable program offered through a third-party provider (such as IES, CIEE, and College Year in Athens) would be appropriate?